tabreturn/tabreturn.github.io/_posts/2020-07-14-blender_creative_coding--1.2-_scripting_tools.md

 The *live edit* feature runs Python while you're editing code; so there's no need for you to manually run the script (using Alt-P or the ▶ button).
 I generally avoid using this, but it's convenient in certain situations.

-To activate the live edit feature, create a new script, then check the *Live Edit* option in the *Text* menu (Figure 1.2.7).
+To activate the live edit feature, create a new script, then check the *Live Edit* option in the *Text* menu (Figure 1.2.9).

 <figure>
   <img src="{{ site.url }}/img/bcc01/scripting-tools-editor-live-edit-option.png" class="fullwidth" />
-  <figcaption>Figure 1.2.7: Enabling Live Edit</figcaption>
+  <figcaption>Figure 1.2.9: Enabling Live Edit</figcaption>
 </figure>

 You can try this out with a `print()` function.
 When you type the `p` in `print()`, the terminal displays a Python syntax error.
-You’ll get errors until you've entirely typed the function name and closing parenthesis.
+You'll get errors until you've entirely typed the function name and closing parenthesis.

 > NOTE: If the editor font is too small, you can change the size by holding the `ctrl` key and scrolling the mouse wheel.

 Enter a number between the empty parentheses and the terminal prints it.
-The terminal will print a new line each time you add or change a digit (Figure 1.2.8).
+The terminal will print a new line each time you add or change a digit (Figure 1.2.10).

 <figure>
   <img src="{{ site.url }}/img/bcc01/scripting-tools-editor-live-edit-output.png" class="fullwidth" />
-  <figcaption>Figure 1.2.8: Adding digits to the <code>print()</code> function</figcaption>
+  <figcaption>Figure 1.2.10: Adding digits to the <code>print()</code> function</figcaption>
 </figure>

 Live Edit works with any code, not just `print()` functions.
 You can enable or disable it at any time.

 ### Using Another Code Editor

 You might prefer to write your code in a different editor.
 This is simple enough.
 Save the script (with a .py extension), then open it in your preferred code editor.
-I've used [Atom](https://atom.io/) in this example, as depicted in Figure 1.2.9.
+I've used [Atom](https://atom.io/) in this example, as depicted in Figure 1.2.11.
 I've edited the `print()` argument and saved the changes, which prompts the Blender editor to display a *resolve conflict* button (a red book icon with a question mark on its cover).

 <figure>
   <img src="{{ site.url }}/img/bcc01/scripting-tools-external-editor.png" class="fullwidth" />
-  <figcaption>Figure 1.2.9: The icon to resolve conflicts is highlighted in green</figcaption>
+  <figcaption>Figure 1.2.11: The icon to resolve conflicts is highlighted in green</figcaption>
 </figure>

 If you click that button, there's a *Reload from disk* option; this will update Blender's Text Editor to reflect the changes you've made in your external editor (Atom?).
 There's also an option to *Make text internal*, which saves the Blender version of the script in the .blend file (along with the models, materials, and scene data).
 I prefer to store Python scripts in separate files so that I have the option of working with code using external tools.